Unity-Technologies/ClusterDisplay/MissionControl-v2/README.md

 # Cluster Display Mission Control

-Use Cluster Display Mission Control to:
+Use the Cluster Display Mission Control system to:
 * Manage multiple computers working together to form a Cluster Display.
 * Load, start and stop executables built with Unity for display on the clustered screens.